IBD Scholarship

 AbbView IBD Scholarship logo

 The AbbVie IBD Scholarship program helps students with inflammatory bowel disease (IBD) achieve their academic goals while they make a lasting and meaningful difference in their communities.
-Crohn’s and Colitis Canada will award fifteen (15) aspiring students a one-time $5,000 CAD scholarship to support their education at a Canadian post-secondary institution for the upcoming fall semester.
+Crohn’s and Colitis Canada awards fifteen (15) aspiring students a one-time $5,000 CAD scholarship to support their education at a Canadian post-secondary institution.
 The program helps alleviate financial barriers, enabling students to focus on their studies, pursue their passions, and engage in meaningful community work.
 Learn more about eligibility and the application requirements below.

 Clinton Shard Memorial Scholarship